 In substantially all of the partnerships' model-derived valuations, the inputs used to measure fair value fall into different levels of the fair value hierarchy.
 In such case, the investment's level within the fair value hierarchy is based on the lowest level of input that is significant to the fair value measurement.
-The General Partner's assessment of the significance of a particular input to the fair value measurement in its entirety requires judgment and considers factors specific to the investments.
+The General Partner's assessment of the significance of a particular input to the fair value measurement in its

-Investments measured at NAV 2020 Fair Value Unfunded Commitments Redemption Frequency (if Redemption Notice Period investments measured at IVA v varue Communents currently Periou Real estate investment fund: U.S. Real Estate Investment Fund, LLC. \$ 7,570,684 Quarterly 90 days Total real estate investment funds \$ 7,570,684 \$ Domestic fixed income investment fund: Crescent Direct Landing Levered Fund \$ 3,404,508 \$ 620,698 Indefinite 90 days Crescent Direct Landing Levered Fund 2,289,799 365,866 Indefinite 90 days Total domestic fixed income investment funds 5,694,307 986,564 Total investments measured at NAV \$ 13,264,991 § 986,564
+Investment measured at NAV 2021 Value Unfunded ommitments Redemption Frequency (if Currently Eligible) Redemption Notice Period Real estate investment funds: U.S. Real Estate Investment Fund, LLC. \$ 8,585,982 \$ Quarterly 90 days Total real estate investment funds \$ 8,585,982 \$ - Domestic fixed income investment fund: Crescent Direct Landing Levered Fund \$ 2,347,931 \$ 1,705,020 Indefinite 90 days Crescent Direct Landing Levered Fund 1,400,854 365,866 Indefinite 90 days Total domestic fixed income investment funds \$ 3,748,785 \$ 2,070,886 Total investments measured at NAV \$ 12,334,767 \$ 2,070,886

-- 1. The real estate investment funds are open end, commingled private real estate portfolios.
+1. The real estate investment funds are open end, commingled private real estate portfolios.
 These REIT-based funds are structured as Limited partnerships.
 Their primary focus is to invest in well-based income producing properties within major U.S. markets.
 The fair values of the investments in these funds have been determined using the NAV per unit of the Trusts ownership interest in partners' capital.
 The investments of the fund are valued quarterly.
-Withdrawal requests must be made 60 days in advance and may be paid in one or more installments. - 2.
-The Crescent Direct Lending Levered Fund and Crescent Direct Lending Levered Fund II is intended - to generate high current income while preserving capital by investing all capital contributions in the master fund and participating in its indirect investments primarily in senior secured loans (including first lien, unitranche and second lien loans) of private U.S. lower middle-market companies and in other permitted investments, including swap and hedging transactions;
+Withdrawal requests must be made 60 days in advance and may be paid in one or more installments.